polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Screenshot of the App settings section.](images/Hands-onlabstep-by-step-AzureStackimages/media/image122.png "App settings")

-3. Add a new **App setting** with the following values:
+3. Add a new **App setting** with the following values and click **Save**:

-    -   App setting name: **AzureQueueConnectionString**
+    -   App Setting Name: **AzureQueueConnectionString**

-    -   Value: **Enter the Connection String for the Storage Account that was just created**.
+    -   Value: **Enter the Connection String for the Storage Account that you created earlier in this exercise**.

         ![Fields in the App settings section are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image123.png "App settings")

-4. Move to your Notepad with the SQL Server Connection string copied from Azure Stack.
-Update the following items in the string:
+4. Switch to Notepad containing the SQL Server Connection string copied from Azure Stack Hub and ensure that the password is set to `Demo@pass123`.

-    -   Password: **Demo@pass123**

-5. Locate **Connection Strings** below App settings in the Azure Stack User portal, add a new **Connection String** with the following values:
+5. Locate **Connection Strings** section (right below the **Application settings** section) in the Azure Stack Hub User portal, add a new **Connection String** with the following values:

     -   Name: **ContosoFinance**

-    -   Value: **Enter the Connection String for the SQL Database in Azure Stack you just updated**.
+    -   Value: **Enter the Connection String for the SQL Database in Azure Stack Hub you created earlier in this exercise**.

     -   Type: **SQLAzure**